-- A bed bug can’t fly, and it’s very difficult to distinguish its wing pads.
+- A bed bug can’t fly, and it’s tough to distinguish its wing pads.

-- A flea has no wings, but its jumping ability is very well-developed.
+- A flea has no branches, but its jumping ability is very well-developed.

-- A booklouse can’t fly, and it’s very difficult to distinguish its wing pads.
+- A booklouse can’t fly, so distinguishing its wing pads is tough.

 - A spider beetle has wings.